Waste management

 CPTO & Co-Founder

-Adopting a zero waste model brings multiple advantages:
+Adopting a zero waste model generates advantages on several fronts:

-The road to zero waste begins with a waste audit, which identifies in detail what is generated, where, and in what quantity.
-From there, companies design reduction plans with clear, measurable objectives, for example, cutting packaging use by 30% within two years.
+The road to zero waste begins with a waste audit that lets you understand in detail what is generated, where and in what quantity.
+From that diagnosis you design reduction plans with clear, quantifiable objectives.

-Finally, measuring progress through carbon footprint indicators and ESG reporting is the only way to verify the real effectiveness of the plan.
+Finally, measuring progress with recovery indicators, the waste footprint and ESG reporting is the only way to check the real effectiveness of the plan.

-The zero waste model is closely linked to the circular economy, as it doesn’t just focus on reducing waste but also reintegrating it into the economic cycle as raw materials or energy resources.
+The zero waste model is closely linked to the circular economy, since it does not just reduce waste but seeks to reintegrate it into the economic cycle as raw materials or energy resources.

-The zero waste approach is not a passing trend but a strategic necessity.
-Companies that adopt it achieve operational efficiency, legal compliance, a stronger reputation, and access to sustainable markets.
+The zero waste approach is not a passing trend but a strategic decision.
+Companies that adopt it achieve operational efficiency, regulatory compliance, a stronger reputation and access to sustainable markets and financing.
+In an environment where sustainability becomes a competitive advantage, committing to zero waste marks the difference between adapting and leading.

 Jaume Fontal